PTSea/Portfolio/README.md

 Reuse & Repair Project: A project done in my last quarter at OSU, a capstone/final project if you will.
 I am proud of it, please check it out.

 LearningApp: One of many Android app projects to come.
 This one is for me to learn the basics of Android app dev.
-The goal for now is to create the app below...

-ParkSafe (WIP): An Android app started at a hackathon that is still being worked on.
+ParkSafe (WIP): An Ionic based Android app started at a hackathon that is still being worked on.
 Users can share where hazards may be located in a park.

+ReactJS Mini-App: A very small hybrid Android app project done in ReactJS.
+Users can look up car VINs and see basic car info.

 Course Work & Projects: Various programming projects and course work I've done for classes at OSU.